MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Methodology

-where $Z=\int{}e^{-E(\boldsymbol{a} | \boldsymbol{z})}d\boldsymbol{z}$ is the normalization term, $p_{\text {prior}}(\boldsymbol{z})$ is the Gaussian prior distribution, and $p(\boldsymbol{a} |\boldsymbol{z})$ follows a Boltzmann distribution.
+where $Z=\int{}e^{-E(\boldsymbol{a} | z)}dz$ is the normalization term, $p_{\text {prior}}(z)$ is the Gaussian prior distribution, and $p(\boldsymbol{a} |z)$ follows a Boltzmann distribution.
 In this work, We assume the target attributes are independent with each others.
-We then formulate $E(\boldsymbol{a} | \boldsymbol{z})$ as the energy-based models that can combine arbitrary attribute classifiers based on our needs:
+We then formulate $E(\boldsymbol{a} | z)$ as the energy-based models that can combine arbitrary attribute classifiers based on our needs:

 $\lambda_n \in \mathbb{R}$ is the balanced weight to balance the performance among attributes from different aspects.
-The energy function $E_n\left(a_n^* | \boldsymbol{z}\right)$ is defined as the negative log probability of target attribute $a_n^j$:
+The energy function $E_n\left(a_n^* | z\right)$ is defined as the negative log probability of target attribute $a_n^j$:

-where $f_n(\boldsymbol{z})$ is the multi-class attribute classifier trained on the frozen $\mathcal{Z}$ space, and $f_n(\boldsymbol{z})[a_n^*]$ is the output unnormalized logits for attribute $a_n^*$.
+where $f_n(z)$ is the multi-class attribute classifier trained on the frozen latent space, and $f_n(z)[a_n^*]$ is the output unnormalized logits for attribute $a_n^*$.
 After the training of VAE, we fix the entire VAE encoder and map the input text with attribute annotations into the latent space, then ask the classifier to predict target attribute label given the latent vector.
-Training attribute classifiers $f_n(\boldsymbol{z})$ in the frozen low-dimensional $\mathcal{Z}$-space is efficient.
-This enable us to plug in different attribute classifiers to guide complex multi-aspect controllable generation.
+Training attribute classifiers $f_n(z)$ in the frozen low-dimensional latent space is efficient, which enables us to plug in different attribute classifiers to guide complex multi-aspect control.